RandyMoore/mySiteDjango/README.md

  The blog content is exported as a data fixture (.json format) and checked into version control here.
  Upon deployment the data is loaded into the database using Django migrations.
  This isn't recommended for real world projects - I wanted to separate content from technology.
- For real project [Docker volumes](https://docs.docker.com/engine/admin/volumes/volumes/) would be a better choice.
+ For a real project [Docker volumes](https://docs.docker.com/engine/admin/volumes/volumes/) would be a better choice.
  Other _interesting_ choices have been made in this project.

  ### Docker